Portrait of Jan de Leeuw

+Description

 Like the London self-portrait, the painting is dominated by black and dark brown hues, with red overtones.
 De Leeuw is presented as a serious young man with a rather intense gaze.
 He is wearing a black chaperon and black fur lined jacket.
 He turns to look at the viewer while holding a gold ring band with a red jewel, a symbol of his profession, although some have suggested that it might indicate a recent marriage engagement, or even, given his direct gaze, that the painted is meant for his intended.

 Formally and tonally, it closely resembles van Eyck's supposed self-portrait in the National Gallery, London.
 In both works, the head is oversized in relation to the torso.
 The Vienna panel is still in its original frame, which closely resembles that of the London panel, the central panel of the Dresden Triptych, and a number of works by his workshop; likely they were all put together by the same craftsman.
 The frame is painted over to look like bronze.

+Frame and inscriptions

 The panel's borders contains a fictive frame, which is heavily inscribed on all sides.
 The letters are painted in black, and are in the Flemish vernacular.
 The numerals are rendered in Arabic script.
 The lettering addresses the viewer directly, and reads, IAN DE {LEEUW} OP SANT ORSELEN DACH / DAT CLAER EERST MET OGHEN SACH, 1401 / GHECONTERFEIT NV HEEFT MI IAN / VAN EYCK WEL BLIICT WANNEERT BEGA(N) 1436 (Jan De [Leeuw], who First Opened His Eyes on the Feast of St Ursula [21 October], 1401.
 Now Jan Van Eyck Has Painted Me, You Can See When He Began it.
 1436).
-The word "Leeuw" is substituted for a pictogram of a golden lion, a play on the sitter's surname - "Leeuw", means lion in Dutch.
+The word "Leeuw" is substituted for a pictogram of a golden lion, a play on the sitter's surname—"Leeuw" means lion in Dutch.
 Parts of the lettering are carved into the fictive frame's border, other pieces are raised from it in relief.